 9. Sit undisturbed for the flavors to develop while the pāyasam to cool and thickens.
 Serve warm or at room temperature.

-Once or twice a week, separately or with meal.
+Once or twice a week, separately or with a meal.
 Suitable morning or evening, in all seasons.